 Tree Size Category Definition Seedling A living stem less than 50 centimetres tall.
 Sapling A living stem 50 centimetres or more tall and with a dbh less than 7 centimetres.
-Tree A living stem with DBH 7cm or more
+Tree A living stem with diameter at breast height of 7cm or more.